Saturday, December 28, 2024

 *I'm getting Rustown painted, but more importantly, repaired in various areas where there is wood rot.

 *The weather is full-on Spring and I could not be more pleased.
 I've been mowing, raking, and fertilizing the grass.
-A few weeds make little difference to me.
-The oaks trees dropped fewer leaves and pollen pods than in recent years (probably due to all of the pruning that was done), so clean-up was manageable.
-Dylan and Grayson have both helped me with bagging of the leaves, which is actually the most time-consuming thing.
-I will plant new lantanas this month and see about getting the sprinkletr system back on-line.
+The oaks trees dropped fewer leaves and pollen pods than in recent years so clean-up was manageable.
+I will plant new lantanas this month, too.

-*The executor for Mom's estate let us come spend one day, clearing out all of the personal property we wanted.
+*The executor for Mom's estate let us come clear out all of the personal property we wanted.
 It was a hard task (physically and emotionally), but it's one more hard thing done.
-Whatever is left in the house/garage/storage sheds will either go into an estate sale or be donated.
 He got the yards managed, too, and will put the property on the market soon, so it feels like we are making progress in wrapping this up.

 *Mental health-wise: last month was rough.
-My labs were all done recently, and everything looks "great" per my doc.
+My labs look "great" per my doc.
 I don't have any reason to think that things can't keep moving in a positive direction.
 I know there will be sad times mixed in, but I am determined to expect the best.

 Saturday, March 23, 2024